lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

    *  Please see the life cycle controller for more details.
 *  `DeviceIdentifier`: Unique device identification.
 *  `HardwareRevisionSecret`: A global design time constant.
-*  `RomExtSecurityDescriptor`: A software digest of the ROM_ext stage.

 Other than the `DiversificationKey`, none of the values above are considered secret.
-The `RomExtSecurityDescriptor` is a 256b value calculated by ROM and loaded into key manager registers.

 Once the `CreatorRootKey` is reached, software can request key manager to advance state, generate output key or generate output identity.
 The key used for all 3 functions is the `CreatorRootKey`.